 Hotels in the Plant Riverside District

-I’ve written a very in-depth post about the various districts in Savannah — including Plant Riverside.
-It breaks down the pros and cons of staying in each one.
-You can read it here: Where to Stay in Savannah, Georgia
+I’ve written a very in-depth post about the various districts in Savannah — including the Plant Riverside District.
+You can read it here: Where to Stay in Savannah, Georgia.

 Savannah Travel Blog